spoznan/branching_polytopes_branch_and_bound/Readme.md

 ## Data

-We are providing input data used for testing for 50 tRNA and 50 5S sequences that can be used to run the code.
+We are providing input data used for testing for 50 tRNA and 50 5S sequences that can be used to run the code in the `~/Data` folder.
+These include the branching polytopes in the `.rnapoly` files computed using the [pmfe](https://github.com/gtDMMB/pmfe) and the optimal structures computed for all vertices of the branching polytopes.